 Do you want to create a pipeline of candidates that are actively interested in your company, but don't necessarily have the right open position in this moment?
 Gem helps create that talent community for you to nurture & engage with!

-Gem will create a form to collect information from prospects visiting your careers page.
+Using Gem forms, you can create a form to collect information from prospects visiting your careers page.
 This form is fully customizable to collect the information that is important to your talent team.
-Gem will use your logo, fonts, & colors to fit your company's brand standard.

 How the form works